typedb/typedb-driver-examples/github/README.md

 `localhost:1729` and open the `github` database in TypeDB studio.
 See the example queries below for ideas.

 ## Model
 For this short example, we create and import a stripped down version of a repository.
-An example of the data model is as follows:
+An abbreviated example of the data model is shown below.
 ```json
 {{
   "repo": {